Learning is a trip!

 - The Exhibit encourages students to investigate oral histories, artifacts, and primary sources.

-Special educational program will accompany the museum’s temporary exhibits during the 2017-2018 Academic Year.
+Special educational programming will accompany the Museum’s temporary exhibits during the 2019-2020 Academic Year.

 For more information about school visits, click here.